JaySpencerAnderson/partialring/README.md

 Then I figured it out for a few others and found a method.
 Then of course that seemed like a good little programming project... and here it is.

-So future plans are to draw color coded lines between the points.

 [Try out the page](https://htmlpreview.github.io/?https://github.com/JaySpencerAnderson/partialring/blob/master/partialring.html)